50 Years of the Impossible

 And that names just a few of the landmark victories Greenpeace has helped forge over the last 50 years.
 What each one had in common is they seemed unsolvable and unattainable at the outset.
 In hindsight, they’re merely evidence of Greenpeace’s DNA, the end results of dreaming big, being bold, taking effective action on a global scale, and refusing to argue for our limitations.

 My personal Greenpeace story began 33 years ago.
 I had just moved to Washington, DC, a wide-eyed young man from small-town North Carolina living in a big city for the first time.
-I walked into the Greenpeace office full of ambition and inspiration, ready to throw myself fully into its mission to save the world.
+I walked into the Greenpeace USA office full of ambition and inspiration, ready to throw myself fully into its mission to save the world.
 I had no idea what I was getting myself into at the time.
 But what transpired since I walked through those doors has been some of the most magical moments of my life.

-I’ve been fortunate to have had my share of classic Greenpeace experiences, from climbing buildings to spending time on our ships.
+I’ve been fortunate to have had my share of classic Greenpeace experiences, from climbing buildings to spending time on the Greenpeace ships.
 And I’m grateful for every one of them.
 To this day I can close my eyes and see the Chicago skyline while suspended on the side of the Sears Tower on a cold December day, with snow blowing in sideways from the lake on a wind that whipped mercilessly at the banner we’d hung 300 feet off the ground.
 I can hear the terrifying hiss of the cooling tower we’d climbed in Monroe, Michigan to protest the nuclear age.
-I can see dolphins playing in the wake of our ship Esperanza (translation: Hope) in the western Pacific Ocean as we took to the high seas to stop illegal fishing.
+I can see dolphins playing in the wake of the ship Esperanza (translation: Hope) in the western Pacific Ocean as we took to the high seas to stop illegal fishing.
 When I talk about these experiences with others, the stories are often met with comments along the lines of “Bill, you are so fortunate to have truly experienced the essence of Greenpeace”.

 And while that is most certainly true, the context isn’t quite right.
-While these types of events are of course signature parts of the organization’s fabric and critical to our work, in addition to being experiences I hold near and dear, I’ve come to learn over the years that the true essence of Greenpeace is really about the people involved.
+While these types of events are of course signature parts of the organization’s fabric and critical to our work, in addition to being experiences I hold near and dear, I’ve come to learn over the years that the true essence of the Greenpeace network is really about the people involved.
 I have indeed truly experienced the essence of Greenpeace.
 But it wasn’t in a climbing harness.
 It was working with people around the world towards a common vision of a green, just, and sustainable future.

-Having just passed my own 33rd anniversary at Greenpeace – and as we reach the organization’s 50th – I look back at our history in part to celebrate what we’ve achieved on behalf of the planet.
+Having just passed my own 33rd anniversary at Greenpeace USA – and as we reach the organization’s 50th – I look back at our history in part to celebrate what we’ve achieved on behalf of the planet.
 But more importantly, I see how heavily we lean on it to serve as the foundation for the work that lies ahead of us.

 Science tells us we have 10 years left to solve the climate crisis.
 We also have the next decade to resolve other urgent Nature emergencies like overfishing and deforestation that threaten life and biodiversity on land and at sea.